karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 ```
 The ``AddOtlpExporter`` method is used to configure the exporter that sends all the metric data to the OpenTelemetry Collector.

-## **2 - Create the Meter and the Instruments**
+## **2 - Create the Meter and Instruments**

 After setting up the ``MeterProvider``, it's time to create a ``Meter`` and use it to create ``Instruments``.

 There are a few ways to do that, but I'm going to show you how I tend to do it.
 First of all, I'm going to create a ``Singleton`` class which will contain:
 - A meter.
-- All the necesary instruments.
+- The instruments associated with the meter.
-- A bunch of helper methods to record measurements.
+- A series of helper methods to record measurements with those instruments.

 Here's how the class looks like: